starkMrSnow/customer-care-chat/README.md

 👨‍💻 Author
 Stanley Otieno
-Built with ❤️ to make customer support more human and seamless.
+Built with ❤️ to make customer support more human and seamles